Cindy and Barrett with RV in Montrose

 44. Where do you wash your clothes?

-A lot of RV parks (and even a fair amount of campgrounds) have laundry rooms.
+Many RV parks (and even many campgrounds) have laundry rooms.

 When they don’t or when we’re boondocking, laundromats can be found pretty much anywhere!